Does My Dog Have Cancer?

 Pale or white gums

 It can be nerve-wracking when something as common as foul breath could be a cause of cancer, but don’t be alarmed.
 You will want to focus on the collective symptoms your dog may or may not have.
 You will also want to pay attention to the consistency of these symptoms.
 Don’t get nervous if your dog has one sleepy day and then he is fine for the rest of the week.
 You know your dog best, so if something seems “off” then pay mind to it.
 We know how scary the unknown can be when dealing with cancer.
-The best way to deal with cancer is to be informed, act early, seek preventative care, and get veterinary attention.
+The best way to handle cancer is to be informed, act early, seek preventative care, and get veterinary attention.
 Dog’s lives can be saved by taking early action and not ignoring signs and symptoms of cancer.

 January, 8th 2016